Parasakthi (1952 film): Controversies

 Post release, Parasakthi was marred by numerous controversies, and was defined as "one of the most controversial films in the history of Tamil cinema" by historian S. Theodore Baskaran.
 It was accused of trying to portray Brahmins in poor light.
 Abuse of Hindu customs and religious practices evoked strong protests from the Hindu orthodoxy.
 Scenes like a priest attempting to rape a woman in a temple were found to be very provocative.
 The social elite and members of the then ruling Congress party demanded the film to be banned.
 The-then Chief Minister of Madras, C. Rajagopalachari was unhappy with the extremely provocative nature of the film, but allowed it to be screened.
 One of the reasons stated by them was the dialogue spoken by Ganesan's character, "Just because you came around chanting names and offered flowers to the stone, would it become a god?", which was accused of "mocking the audiences."
 His reference to Goddess Parasakthi as a stone created a stir, and the word "stone" was eventually censored from the soundtrack.
+Six months after the film's release, the scene involving Ganesan's character emphasising idols as stone pieces and the scene where a character attempts to rape his sister were removed from the film.
 However, the given message was still "clear and the impact viral."
 The State Government requested the Union Government to reconsider the film certification, but they declined, due to a previous examination by a Madras intelligence officer, who stated:

+In response to the negative review by Dinamani Kadhir that featured a poster titled Parabrahmam, Karunanidhi wrote and acted in a play of the same name along with Ganesan and other Dravida Munnetra Kazhagam members.